 I wish money wasn’t so important to me.
-I wish I could live more minimalistically but at the same time I wish I owned ten more closets of deadstock vintage clothes that no one else could ever walk by me on Mission Street wearing.
+I wish I could live more minimally but at the same time I wish I owned ten more closets of deadstock vintage clothes that no one else could ever walk by me on Mission Street wearing.
 I wish I could quit my job and sell my possessions and burn my car in a movie-made explosion and live out of a camper van in the high desert wrangling rattlesnakes, but also I wish I had a higher paying job where I could work less but still fill my apartment with even more luxurious possessions and afford to fix all the dents in my car.

 I wish I had my life a little more figured out.
-I wish I had a retirement plan or or a family business to fall back on or a career path that sounded cool enough to talk about in casual conversation.
+I wish I had a retirement plan or a family business to fall back on or a career path that sounded cool enough to talk about in casual conversation.
 I wish I had a life coach and a fitness coach and a financial advisor and a personal intern and a Daddy and a sponsor for every single 12 step group.
 I wish it didn’t feel like time was always running out.
 I wish I was as evolved as Jim Carrey and didn’t believe in things like “time” and “personalities” and the “Self”, and only believed in dancing fields of energy and clusters of tetrahedrons moving around together.
 Also, I wish I drank more water.

 I wish I was writing more and writing better.
 I wish I wrote novels instead of narcissistic little essays about my narcissistic little life.
 I wish I could speak better Spanish, and also I wish I could write better in Spanish.
 I wish I could write novels in Spanish.
 I wish I had more cultural heritage and didn’t feel like such a goddamn white girl.
 I wish I knew anything about where I come from, besides alcoholism and diabetes and dysfunction.

-I’ve been to six countries so far in 2018, but I wish I’d traveled to more.
+I’ve been to six countries so far this year, but I wish I’d traveled to more.
 I wish I could travel constantly and still feel grounded instead of disconnected and scattered and like a perpetual outsider who will never belong anywhere, not even in my own heart.
 I’ve gotten tattooed seven times this year, but I wish I could get tattooed more.
 I wish I could get tattooed every day for the rest of my life instead of whenever my heart feels broken and I don’t know how to get past the pain.

 I wish my ankles were skinnier and my boobs were bigger but not less perky and my stomach could be flat while still eating simple carbs.
 I wish I had a trendy but effortless haircut and knew how to wear eyeliner and had a daily skincare regimen.
 I wish I knew how bangs worked.
 I wish that getting my period every 28 days after 15 years wasn’t still such a blindsided betrayal.
 I wish I wore Lululemon yoga pants instead of ones from Target.
-I wish the tall dark handsome guy I saw last week didn’t mistake me for a Target employee because I was wearing a red shirt and loitering in the electronics department.
+I wish the tall dark handsome guy I saw last week at Target didn’t mistake me for an employee because I was wearing a red shirt and loitering in the electronics department.